tarikh03/K2View-Academy/articles/DPM/09_DPM_Tutorial/05_Masking/03_06_Masking_Review_Your_Data.md

 [Access Source Systems](../00_Setup/00_Access_Source_Systems.md) provides details on the access to the tutorial "source systems".

-You can use the e-mail address of the customer in order to search for the anonymized customer, since for the purpose of the demonstration in this tutorial, we only anonymized the customer name, to allow you still search for it in the source systems using the original e-mail.
+For the purpose of the demonstration in this tutorial, we only anonymized the customer name, to allow you still search for it in the source systems using the original e-mail.
 In the real world implementation, the fields that are anonymized would cover all of the PII data, and are configured to perform the anonymization in accordance with the policies of each company.

 Note that the DPM preserves the referential integrity between the two source systems - the same anonymized name is used for both systems.